 Heartfield’s goal was to use his political art “as a weapon” to awaken the world to Hitler’s expanding power through political acceptance and worldwide financial support.

-Curator’s Note: If you browse through the photos in The John J Heartfield Collection in the HIS LIFE section of the Exhibition, it is clear how much my grandfather loved animals and nature.
+If you browse through the photos in The John J Heartfield Collection in the LIFE AS A FIGHTER section of the Exhibition, it is clear how much my grandfather loved animals and nature.
 The brutality of this image was surely a personal and highly emotional statement.